Foods You Should Avoid If You Have GERD And Why

-Usually, if you eat too fast, you do not fully chew your food resulting in slowing digestion and the food staying in your stomach for a longer period of time causing gas to be formed.
-This gas can exert pressure on the LES forcing the contents of the stomach back into the esophagus.
+Usually, if you eat too fast, you do not thoroughly chew your food resulting in slowing digestion and the food staying in your stomach for a more extended period, causing gas to be formed.
+This gas can exert pressure on the LES, forcing the stomach's contents back into the esophagus.

 Below there are two lists:

 - Foods that may cause stomach bloating - create gas that can force stomach contents past a weakened or dysfunctional LES into the esophagus and up into the throat.